-The applicant has indicated that the proposed primary office building will exceed the 1:3 ratio.
-Staff believes the overall width of the building is compatible with the site because the site has a utilitarian use and the use will not be changing as a result of this application.
+The applicant has indicated that the proposed office building will exceed the 1:3 ratio.
+Staff believes the width of the building will not create a significant overall impact because the building is set back a significant distance from the South Center Street right-of-way and onto of the bluff.
 Additionally, the site is surrounded by vegetation, and that vegetation will remain in place, screening much of the site from the surrounding neighborhood.
 Staff believes the building can be appropriate if mitigated properly, and will require the applicant to submit a landscaping plan addressing the proposed mitigation.
 Additional landscaping will be required to soften the overall massing of the building.
 At least four (4) native trees and eight (8) shrubs shall be planted along the northwest façade of the building facing the South Center Street Right-of-Way.

-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+HRB has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.